Want the perfect workout program?Take Quiz

 Most adults require 7-9 hours of sleep per night.
 After the age of 60, sleep tends to be shorter, lighter and disrupted by multiple awakenings throughout the night.

 Serious athletes require more sleep, ranging from 8-10 hours, due to their strenuous activities during the day.
 People who do intense workouts 4-5 times a week need to get sleep in this range so they can completely recover and benefit from the rigorous workouts.
-Sleep is easily the number one element to athletic recovery.
+Sleep is easily the number one element to athletic recovery, far more than other recovery methods, like the benefits of ice baths, for example.

 Lebron James is the perfect example of a pro athlete who takes sleep extremely serious.